Meaningful metrics in Email Marketing

 CTO%, CTR%, OR%, bounce rates (isn’t that for web content?) — What does that mean?

-Verse’s Head of Email Marketing, Chris Marcantonio, shares his insight into email metrics and success measurement, why (and importantly how) they matter and what you can do to improve yours.
+Verse’s Head of Email Marketing, Chris Marcantonio, shares his insight into email metrics and success measurement, why (and importantly how) they matter and what you can do to ensure the success of your own email campaigns.

 OR% — Open rate